Niki182/A-Weather-app-I-made/README.md

 # A-weather-app-I-made
 I made this weather app via tutorials.
 You can edit the UI

+TECHNOLOGIES USED:

-TECHNOLOGIES USED: Languages used: HTML, CSS, JavaScript API: [OpenWeatherMap.org](OpenWeatherMap.org)
+Languages used: HTML, CSS, JavaScript API: [OpenWeatherMap.org](OpenWeatherMap.org)

-For more information:
+FOR MORE INFORMATION:

 How to get the name of the location (city or area here) by using longitude and latitude: [https://openweathermap.org/api/geocoding-api](https://openweathermap.org/api/geocoding-api)